hirasso/wp-thumbhash/docs/USAGE.md

 ## WP-CLI Commands

-Thumbhashes are generated on upload so they're ready to go when displaying a page.
-If you install wp-thumbhash on an existing site, you can generate thumbhashes for your existing images via [WP-CLI](https://wp-cli.org/):
+If you install wp-thumbhash on an existing site, you can generate thumbhash placeholders for your existing images via [WP-CLI](https://wp-cli.org/):

 ### Generate Thumbhashes for Existing Images